I am so proud of what we do here at Advanced Animal Dentistry.

 I moved onto the Mudgeeraba Animal Hospital in 1997, where my work revolved mostly around small animals.
 Dentistry was a part of this practice, however over the ensuing years it became a much larger part, and my interest in it grew.

 In 2000 I started exploring more training in small animal dentistry and began working with Dr Gary Wilson.
 After obtaining my membership in Veterinary Dentistry in 2004 from the Australian and New Zealand College of Veterinary Scientists, dentistry became a much bigger focus of my career.
 In 2006 I formally joined Dr Wilson, and have since then exclusively worked in dental referral practice as Advanced Animal Dentistry.
-In 2018 Dr Wilson retired and I am now partnered with another wonderful Veterinary Dentist, Dr Rebecca Tucker.
+In 2018 Dr Wilson retired and I am now partnered with another wonderful Veterinarian, Dr Rebecca Tucker.

 Veterinary Dentistry is my career focus.
 I love the feeling of accomplishment when a patient who I’ve met in the morning with something uncomfortable and painful can go home that day feeling back to normal, and sometimes even better than normal!